 1/2 can water

 1/8 tsp salt

 Rinse the mung beans several times with water and soak the beans overnight.

 In a large bowl, combine the glutinous rice flour and water and knead until a soft dough forms.
 If the dough isn’t sticking together, add 1 Tbsp water at a time.
 The dough should be soft and moist and resemble bread dough.
 Knead the dough for 2-3 minutes.
 Wrap in plastic wrap and allow to rest on the counter while continuing with the next steps.

 Rinse and drain the mung beans.
 Transfer the beans into a rice cooker along with salt.
 Spread the beans evenly on the bottom of cooker.
 Add the water.
 Close the rice cooker lid and set to “Cook”.
 Once the cooker finishes and switches to the “Keep Warm” mode (approximately 20 minutes), open the lid.
 Using a paddle spoon, mash the beans until you no longer see the individual beans.
 The beans should look like mashed potatoes.
 Add the sugar and combine well.
 Transfer the mashed beans onto a plate and allow to cool for 10 minutes.
 It should be warm for this next step.
 Take 1 teaspoon mashed mung bean and roll between your palms, forming a ball.
 Continue making balls until all the mung bean is used.
 (Tip: If your palms become sticky, rinse them with just a bit of water.)

 Peel the ginger and slice into 1/4-inch thick coins.
-In a small saucepan over Medium heat, combine the water and brown sugar.
+In a medium saucepan over Medium heat, combine the water and brown sugar.
 When the syrup just starts to boil, add the ginger slices.
-Cover the pot; turn the heat to Low and let the syrup simmer on the back burner.
+Cover the pot; turn the heat to Low and let the ginger syrup simmer on the back burner.